mm80843/T3.5/docs/Benef/PBN__Benef_468.md

 * [The Impact of the COVID-19 Pandemic on the Space Pattern Changes in Buildings](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_94.md)
 * [Assessment of COVID-19 precautionary measures in sports facilities: A case study on a health club in Saudi Arabia](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_128.md)

+## Name of the Benefit

+Enhanced cleaning and sanitation practices create a cleaner and safer environment, reducing the risk of COVID-19 transmission.